Mariana Islands: Spanish exploration and control

 In 1667, Spain formally claimed them, established a regular colony there and in 1668 gave the islands the official title of Las Marianas, in honor of Spanish Queen Mariana of Austria, widow of King Philip IV of Spain and Queen Regent of the Spanish Empire ruling during the minority of her son King Charles II.
 They then had a population of more than 50,000 inhabitants.
 With the arrival of passengers and settlers aboard the Manila Galleons from the Americas, new diseases were introduced in the islands, which caused many deaths in the native Chamorro population.
 The native population, who referred to themselves as Taotao Tano (people of the land) but were known to the early Spanish colonists as Chamurres or HachaMori, eventually died out as a distinct people, though their descendants intermarried.
 At the Spanish occupation in 1668, the Chamorros were estimated at 50,000, but a century later only 1,800 natives remained, as the majority of the population was of mixed Spanish-Chamorro blood or mestizo.
 They were characteristic Micronesians, with a considerable civilization.
 On the island of Tinian are some remains attributed to them, consisting of two rows of massive square stone columns, about 5 ft 4 in broad and 14 ft high, with heavy, round capitals called latte stones.
 According to early Spanish accounts cinerary urns were found embedded in the capitals.

 When Spanish settlement started on 14 June 1668, they were subordinate to the Mexican colony (soon viceroyalty) of New Spain, until 1817, when they became subordinated to the Philippines, as part of the Spanish East Indies.

 Research in the archipelago was carried out by Commodore Anson, who in August 1742 landed upon the island of Tinian.
 The Ladrones were visited by Byron in 1765, Wallis in 1767 and Julien Crozet in 1772.

 The Marianas and specifically the island of Guam were a stopover for Spanish galleons en route from Acapulco, Mexico to Manila, Philippines in a convoy known as the Galeon de Manila.
+In the 1818 Spanish Census of the Spanish-Philippines, of which, the Marianas islands was under the governance of the Philippine Islands, it was recorded to have had 7,555 souls and of which there were 160 Spanish soldiers from Spain and Mexico, garrisoning the Marianas.
 Following the 1872 Cavite mutiny, several Filipinos were exiled to Guam, including the father of Pedro Paterno, Maximo Paterno, Dr. Antonio M. Regidor y Jurado and Jose Maria Basa.

 The islands were a popular port of call for British and American whaling ships in the 19th century.
 The first such visit on record was that of the Resource to Guam in October 1799.
 The last known visit was made by the American whaler Charles W. Morgan in February 1904.